Return To Geo-Help Home Page

 The Break-up of Standard Oil Trust in 1911 - The empire of John D. Rockefeller broken up by court order to create: Standard Oil of New Jersey, Standard Oil of New York, Standard Oil of California, Standard Oil of Ohio (later taken over by BP), Standard of Indiana (became Amoco), Continental Oil (became Conoco), Atlantic Oil (became Arco).

-OPEC Member Countries: Algeria, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates and Venezuela
+OPEC - Organization of Petroleum Exporting Countries - Members: Algeria, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates and Venezuela

 Return to top of page